 spirited and energized group of students on campus.
 He has also dramatically increased

-the level of peformance in the APSU Symphonic Band, and created a new ensemble, the
+the level of performance in the APSU Symphonic Band, and created a new ensemble, the

 APSU Concert Band specifically for music education majors to have ensemble experience